Rinko bag

 4. Lay the bag flat on the ground.

-5. Set down the frame in the opening of the bag.
+5. Place the frame in the opening of the bag.

-6. Strap wheels and bars to the frame.
+6. Secure the wheels and handlebars to the frame.

 8. Fit the carrying strap.